FREQUENTLY ASKED QUESTIONS

 Backpacking

-Are there any additional requirements than those in Guidelines for Hikers for joining a backpacking trip?
+Are there any additional requirements other than those in Guidelines for Hikers for joining a backpacking trip?

 Prospective backpacker should backpack at least once with the group on a shorter trip before signing up for a long trip.
 The trip coordinator has the authority to say “yes” or “no” for an individual to go or continue on a trip.
 Prospective backpacker must have researched the trip and attend a pre-trip meeting